-{\bf Summary.} In this paper, we explore using alternative formulations of the Kolmogorov Superposition Theorem (KST) to develop neural network architectures and introduce ActNet.
-This architecture is inspired by Laczkovich's version of KST, and is faster and simpler than Kolmogorov-Arnold Networks (KANs).
+{\bf Summary.} We explore alternative formulations of the Kolmogorov Superposition Theorem (KST) to develop neural network architectures, and introduce ActNet.
+This architecture is inspired by Laczkovich's version of KST and is faster and simpler than Kolmogorov-Arnold Networks (KANs).
 We prove ActNet's universality for approximating multivariate functions and propose an initialization scheme to maintain stable activations.
-In physics-informed experiments, ActNet consistently outperforms KANs and is competitive with leading MLP architectures, even surpassing state-of-the-art models like the modified MLP from \cite{wang2023expert-pinns} in some benchmarks.
+In physics-informed experiments, ActNet consistently outperforms KANs and is competitive with leading MLP architectures, even surpassing state-of-the-art models such as as PirateNet and the modified MLP of \cite{wang2023expert-pinns} in some benchmarks.

-{\bf Limitations.} The primary limitation of ActNet and other KST-based approaches to deep learning appears to be the slower computational speed when compared to plain MLPs, although ActNet mitigates this to a considerable degree when compared to KANs.
-Additionally, it might still be possible to optimize some aspects of our implementation, including potentially creating hardware-level implementations that are better suited for ActNet's forward pass, as has been done with Transformers in recent years with FlashAttention \citep{dao2022flashattentionfastmemoryefficientexact}.
+{\bf Limitations.} The primary limitation of ActNet and other KST-based approaches to deep learning is the slower computational speed compared to plain MLPs, although ActNet mitigates this to a considerable degree compared to KANs.
+Additionally, further optimizations may be possible, including hardware-level implementations tailored to ActNet’s forward pass, similar to recent advances like FlashAttention for Transformers \citep{dao2022flashattentionfastmemoryefficientexact}.

 {\bf Future Work.} Potential future directions in this field are determining the performance of ActNet and other KST-based architectures on data-driven problems, as well as studying the effect of replacing MLPs with these architectures inside larger neural networks such as transformers and U-Nets.
 We believe further study into KST-based architectures and specifically ActNet have the potential to advance not only scientific machine learning applications, but deep learning as a whole.